xDark10/MS-600-Building-Applications-and-Solutions-with-Microsoft-365-Core-Services/Instructions/Labs/Lab02/Lab02-Work-with-Microsoft-Graph-lab-instructions/06-Exercise-5-Understand-throttling-in-Microsoft-Graph.md

           var client = GetAuthenticatedHTTPClient(config, userName, userPassword);
     ```

-1. Add the following code to issue many requests to Microsoft Graph.
+1. Add the following code below **var client = GetAuthenticatedHTTPClient(config, userName, userPassword);**  to issue many requests to Microsoft Graph.
 This code will create a collection of tasks to request a specific Microsoft Graph endpoint.
 When a task succeeds, it will write a dot to the console, while a failed request will write an X to the console.
 The most recent failed request's status code and headers are saved.
 All tasks are then executed in parallel.
 At the conclusion of all requests, the results are written to the console:

     ```csharp
     var totalRequests = 100;